How Timezone Works in the UI

 Creation page behavior

-In supported modules, you can select a timezone during creation.
+In the creation pages, you can select a timezone during creation.
 The selected timezone defines the local time context for that configuration.

 Promotions (New UI)